 - Serve with your desired toppings while the waffles are still warm.

-- To freeze the waffles, let them cool completely before placing in an airtight container or zip bag and freezing.
+- To freeze the waffles, let them cool completely before placing them in an airtight container or zip bag and freezing.
 Reheat at 350°F for 5 to 10 minutes or until heated through and crisped to your liking.
 Best used within 3 months.

 LOVE that these are freezer friendly because sometimes I want waffles during the week but just don’t have the patience to make them!
 Sounds fabulous, Rachel!